 Return to top.

-Aging Emperor Yǐ’s 帝乙 impressive third son, named Zhòu 纣, had grown into a very large and strong man, but was also fond of poetry and painting, although sometimes also a wee bit bloodthirsty.
-And he was the apple of his father’s eye.
+Aging Emperor Yǐ’s 帝乙 impressive third son, named Zhòu 纣, had grown into a very large and strong man, but was also fond of poetry and painting.
+Although sometimes a wee bit bloodthirsty, he was the apple of his father’s eye.

 And thus began the reign of one of China’s many infamous tyrants, the last monarch of Shāng.
 Although technically he was an emperor in the sense of being at the top of the system, he is known to history as King Zhòu (Zhòu Wáng 纣王).
 He was careless and inattentive in governing, according to tradition, interested largely in luxury and, above all, in sex, and there was universal discontent with his reign.
 His court officials sometimes dared to advise him to pay more attention to state affairs.
 Grand Tutor Wén Zhòng was particularly worried, which Zhòu considered rather a nuisance.

 In the seventh year of King Zhòu’s reign, seventy-two marquis (hóu 侯) rebelled in the north, and the king ordered Grand Tutor Wén Zhòng to lead a punitive expedition there, thus getting him and his fusty opinions out of the court.
 In his absence, two scheming toadies, Fèi Zhòng 费仲 and Yóu Hún 尤浑 became the monarch’s principal advisers, carefully shielding him from bad news and telling him whatever they thought he wanted to hear.